pdol9/Microcontroller-projects/README.md

 Below is a group of several projects based on Arduino board and ESP8266.

+There are two directories, containing C/C++ and Rust codebase respectively.

 ### Blinking LEDs

 Build a circuit with a red, yellow and green LEDs.
 Red and yellow should blink